pandeyankit123/Styles-with-CSS/README.md

 <h3>11.
 SaaaaaS</h3>
 <p>
     .
 Dated: 31 August 2023 <br>
     .
-A SAS(Statistical Analysis System) website template is a pre-designed digital framework that serves as a foundation for creating websites <br>
+A SAS(Software as Services) website template is a pre-designed digital framework that serves as a foundation for creating websites <br>
 </p>
 <h3>12.
 GoFit</h3>
 <p>